Prepared and Cross-Checked

-A few months ago I was flying to Chicago to teach a course at one of our United Methodist Colleges and experienced the rare luxury of being upgraded into first class.
+Several years ago, while flying to teach a course at one of our United Methodist colleges, and experienced the rare luxury of being upgraded into first class.
 This put me up near the front of the aircraft, close enough to be able to follow the operational prater of the flight attendants.

 Just after the gate agent had closed the plane’s door, the senior flight attendant announced: “forward cabin and galley doors prepared and cross-checked!”
 Almost immediately thereafter another flight attendant echoed over the plane’s com-system: “tail galley door prepared and cross-checked!”